To my knowledge, at least 90 percent of the population loves to sing.

 It’s like a classic style Ballerina requires to have their arms and legs at a certain length and very ‘good feet’ i.e. with a very high instep (arch), so they could hold their weight on their toes.

 Usually, in both fields, those components are given with birth, and then, combined with the proper training.
 That is how the star is born.

 Any given singer should have a check with reality before they start singing “escapades”.
-They need to assess their abilities and not to jump right away to the very hard tunes with the very high notes.
+They need to assess their abilities and not jump right away to the very hard tunes with the very high notes.

-The size and proportions of one’s body, the size of the mouth opening (inside and out), the facial structure, the size of the lips – all have to do with the proper, full and nicely toned sound.
+The size and proportions of one’s body, the size of the mouth opening (inside and out), the facial structure, the size of the lips – all have to do with the proper, full and sufficiently toned sound.